 …birds are not only the living descendants of dinosaurs – birds are dinosaurs.”“Dinosaurs of a Feather”, Michael D. Lemonick, “Time” July, 1998, Pg.
 82. Emphasis in original. http://www.theropod.org/birdinos.html

 Such careful crafting of evolutionary conjecture, which centers on extinct species, reveals weaknesses in the foundations of the theory of evolution.
 We discovered that the many animals alive today are also observed in fossils.
-Illustrations of swarming extinct animals are evolutionary icons that are drawn to paint both a mysterious and alien ancient earth.
-Perhaps another reason is the evidence of transmutational divergence of life is lacking and mixing in ordinary living animals only works to unravel the message further.
+Illustrations of swarming extinct animals are evolutionary icons drawn to paint both a mysterious and alien ancient earth.
+Perhaps another reason is the evidence of transmutational divergence of life is lacking, and mixing in ordinary living animals only works to unravel the message further.
 Evolution clearly does not want to illustrate these “problems” of stasis and that most of these fossilized animals (99%) are also alive today.

 1 UC Berkeley “Fossil Record” https://ucmp.berkeley.edu/diapsids/birds/birdfr.html Chiappe, L.M.
 1995.
 The first 85 million years of avian evolution.
 Nature 378: 349-355.